ardagnir/pterosaur/README.md

     make
     sudo make install

-If you don't want to overwrite your normal vim, you can change
+If you don't want to overwrite your normal vim, you can change the last line to something like:

     sudo cp src/vim /usr/bin/pterosaurvim

-In this case, make sure to edit firefox's about:config and set extensions.pterosaur.vimbinary to /usr/bin/pterosaurvim
+In this case, make sure to edit firefox's **about:config** and set `extensions.pterosaur.vimbinary` to `/usr/bin/pterosaurvim`

 ##Mac OSX notes
 - Pterosaur requires XQuartz to function on OSX. *(This is a requirement of vim's +clientserver functionality.)*
 - Pterosaur will **not** work with MacVim.
 You need to install a standard vim program with +clientserver using MacPorts or Homebrew.

+##Privacy
+Be aware that since pterosaur sends all your keystrokes through vim, it can temporarily store sensitive data on your computer.
+For this reason, pterosaur is automatically disabled for password fields.
+There is no such protection for other data, such as credit card numbers.
+You can wipe this data by quiting vim and destroying the `/tmp/vimbed/pterosaur*` directory.
+It should also automatically be destroyed when you quit Firefox.

 ##Bugs
 - If you find a bug, please create a github issue.